-I learned the answer I am going to give you to this question the hard way when I was an employee and I didn’t know enough to ask this question.
+Paul: I learned the answer I am going to give you to this question the hard way.
+When I was an employee and I didn’t know enough to ask this question.

 This goes back to when I was a young programmer just a few years out of college.
 I came into work one weekend to rewrite a large part of my code on my current assignment because I realized I had made a large mistake with my design.
 I was afraid to tell my manager because I didn’t want him to know I made that mistake.
 So I never let him know.

 Since that time I have heard similar stories from other junior programmers.
 I have also heard stories about new software developers who did ask for help when they thought they needed it, but no one was available to help them.

 So, from my experience, the most important question employees should be asking management is any question related to getting help when they feel they need it.
 But it is equally important for management to be ready for that question—and to recognize it in whatever form it comes—so they can ensure the right kind of help is available when needed.

 And I would add that this doesn’t mean just “assigning a mentor”—which I often hear as the response—unless that mentor accepts the role of mentor, wants to be a mentor, and—most important—has been given the time to be a mentor.